 - 1875 State Legislators - INGenWeb pdf - name Index

-- 1860 Lawyers from Livingston's United States Law Register published in the December 5, 1894 Fort Wayne Weekly Sentinel newspaper on Great Memories and History of Fort Wayne, Indiana on Facebook.
+- 1860 Lawyers from Livingston's United States Law Register published in the December 5, 1894 Fort Wayne Weekly Sentinel newspaper on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 - 1879 State Legislators on Internet Archive